sstefan90/document-classifier/README.md

 ## Model Training

-This model was trained using an AWS EC2 instance equipt with a Tesla T4 GPU.
+This model was trained using an AWS EC2 instance equip with a Tesla T4 GPU.
 On local, training takes approximately 2 hours.
 On the GPU, training takes minutes